radarjones/erlang-bmath/README.md

 | '-inf' | negative infinity |

-The driving factor for developing this NIF is my need for floating point remainder, nan and infinites.
+The driving factor for developing this NIF is my need for floating point remainder, nan and infinities.

 Build
 -----